VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: VERITAS for Verifying the BER Performance of AI-native Receivers

 \subsubsection{OOD Detection Algorithm}

-To distinguish a change in the wireless channel or environment, that is equivalent to identifying 5G pilot matrices as ID or OOD, we propose a non-parametric algorithm based on KNN, that processes the output features of the encoder network, $y$s.
-As the network is trained with triplet loss function, our algorithm assumes that features generated from inputs of the same ID classes fall in the same cluster, and features generated from inputs of different ID classes form distinct clusters.
-In the following, we describe the processes of characterizing ID clusters and fitting a KNN algorithm that happen pre-deployment and ID/OOD decision making for each test sample that happens at the deployment phase.
+To detect a change in the wireless channel that is equivalent to identifying 5G pilot matrices as OOD, we propose a non-parametric OOD detection algorithm that processes the output features of the Monitor NN, $y$ vectors.
+As the NN is trained with triplet loss function, our algorithm relies on the assumption that features generated from inputs belonging to the same ID class fall in the same cluster, and features generated from inputs belonging to different ID classes form distinct clusters.
+The proposed algorithm flags each test feature as ID or OOD by comparing distances of the unknown test feature and known ID features to the center of the ID clusters.
+As distance calculations for the complete set of features within an ID cluster is computationally very costly, we limit our distance calculations to the $K$ ID features that are closest to the test feature and are actually the most critical among all the ID features for ID or OOD decision.
+Based on this, we take advantage of the KNN~\cite{knn} algorithm to find the $K$ nearest neighbors of each test feature.
+In the following, we describe the processes of characterizing ID clusters and fitting a KNN model to them that happen pre-deployment and ID/OOD decision making for each test sample that happens at the deployment phase.

-\textbf{Characterizing ID Clusters:} The multidimensional ID clusters are created by passing the ID classes (i.e., the training set) through the fully trained encoder network, in the pre-deployment phase.
-In a training dataset with $J$ ID classes indexed with $j=0,...,J-1$, where each ID class has population $N_{j}$, output features of the encoder network are denoted as $y_j^{(n)}$ with $n=0,...,N_{j}-1$.
+\textbf{Characterizing ID Clusters:} The multidimensional ID clusters are created by passing the ID classes (i.e., the training set) through the fully trained Monitor NN, in the pre-deployment phase.
+In a training dataset with $J$ ID classes indexed with $j=0,...,J-1$, where each ID class has population $N_{j}$, output features of the Monitor NN are denoted as $y_j^{(n)}$ with $n=0,...,N_{j}-1$.
 Each ID cluster needs to be characterized with a center, $c_j$, that is a vector of size $I$ and a radius, $r_j$, that is a scalar.
-In this case, we gather all output vectors, $y_j^{(n)}$s belonging to each ID class $j$, and calculate a center, $c_j$, for each ID cluster using~(\ref{eq:center}).
+In this case, we collect all output vectors, $y_j^{(n)}$, belonging to each ID class $j$, and calculate a center, $c_j$, for each ID cluster using~\eqref{eq:center}.